ropensci/magick/README.md

   pdf, etc) and manipulations (rotate, scale, crop, trim, flip, blur, etc).
-  All operations are vectorized via the Magick++ STL meaning they operate either on a single frame or a series of frames for working with layers, collages, video, or animation.
-When using RStudio, images are automatically previewed when printed to the console, resulting in an interactive editing environment.
+  All operations are vectorized via the Magick++ STL meaning they operate either on a single frame or a series of frames for working with layers, collages, or animation.
+In RStudio images are automatically previewed when printed to the console, resulting in an interactive editing environment.

 ## Documentation